MilanMalta/botpipapp/README.md

 ## Note
 **I highly recommend reading about the [heroku cli](https://devcenter.heroku.com/articles/getting-started-with-python#set-up) to setup heroku for a successful deployment!**

-There are three required files in this repo for a successful deployment to heroku:
+There are four required files in this repo for a successful deployment to heroku:
 - 'bot.py': This is your python code
 - 'Procfile': This calls the python file when you start your bot with 'heroku ps:scale worker=1'
 - requirements.txt (can be empty)
+- 'runtime.txt': specifies your python version

 ## Explanation of files
 ### bot.py